jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 .. code-block:: YAML

    LN_mycategory:
-     # The filename (no path) of the .csv within the simulation output
+     # The filename (no path) of the .csv within the experimental run output
-     # directory for a simulation, sans the .csv extension.
+     # directory for an experimental run, sans the .csv extension.
      - src_stem: 'foo'

      # The filename (no path) of the graph to be generated